 Suman highlights the plurality of mental health systems in place in the global south: "Western systems, traditional indigenous systems, new, innovative systems, and those that attempt to adapt Western systems to make them ‘culturally sensitive’ to local norms".
-I don't think we should underestimate the plurality of health care systems in the global north with much uptake of 'alternative' and complementary health care besides standard health care.
+I don't think we should underestimate the plurality of health care systems in the West with much uptake of 'alternative' and complementary health care besides standard health care.

 This blog has been critical of biomedical approaches in psychiatry.
 I therefore agree with Suman than mental health development should not be colonised by biomedical psychiatry (eg. see previous post).
 Nor should we medicalise difficult social problems, like poverty and lack of social support, that require political and economic solutions (see previous post).
 As Suman concludes:-